Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Grid of pulsation models

 \subsection{Evolution of p, g, and f modes}

 Beyond understanding the overall stellar evolution, examining the temporal behaviour of individual pulsation modes provides deeper insights into the changing internal structure.
-Figure\:\ref{fig:mode_evolution} illustrates the evolution of mode frequencies with stellar age for a representative 1.7 M$_\odot$ star with solar metallicity.
+Figure\:\ref{fig:mode_evolution} illustrates the evolution of mode frequencies with stellar age for a representative 1.7~M$_\odot$ star with solar metallicity.
 Figure\:\ref{fig:mode_evolution_l} presents the same mode evolution but organized by spherical degree $\ell$, which more clearly reveals avoided crossing patterns.
+Note that the classification of modes into p, f, or g\:mode types follows Takata/ESO scheme as implemented in \gyre.
+Consequently, the assigned mode labels correspond to the classification at the plotted age, rather than preserving a continuous mode identity along the track.
+As a result, neighbouring modes may exchange their physical character during avoided crossings, even though their discrete $(n,\ell)$ identifiers remain unchanged (see Sec.~\ref{sec:eigenfunctions_mode_inertia} for more discussion).